-Your PS 2000 system is comprised of replaceable components:
+Your PS 3000 All-Flash system is comprised of replaceable components:

 - PSU/Cooling Module

 - Controller Module

-- Memory Module
+- Memory Module(s)

-- Cache Backup Module (CBM)
+- CBM

 - Host Board

-- Hard Disk Drives
+- Disk Drives

 - DO NOT remove a defective component from the system until you have the replacement on hand.
-Doing so may disrupt the internal airflow. - Consult with the qualified engineers who are familiar with the system to recommend the correct component replacements. - DO NOT use excessive force when installing a replaceable module.
+Doing so may disrupt the internal airflow. - Consult with the qualified engineers who are familiar with the system to recommend the correct component replacements to you. - DO NOT use excessive force when installing a replaceable module.
 Forced installation of the module can damage the connector pins of the system, the module, or the internal backplane.